kaixih/kaixih.github.io/_posts/2021-02-05-batch-norm.md

 ---

 ## Introduction
+On my previous post [Inside Normalizations of Tensorflow](https://kaixih.github.io/norm-patterns/) we discussed three common normalizations used in deep learning.
+They have in common a two-step
-My previous post xxx has talked about differnt types of normalizations. which all conist two part, statistics computing and normalization.
-Their computation over different axis according to norm types.
-In them, batch normalization might be the most different one, which needs to computattion accross the batch axis, and importantly, batch normalization works differently during training and during inference.
-While working on the backend of BN, I hear of things moving mean, batch mean, estimated mean, and even saved mean.
-They are sometimes confusing and in this post I want to talk about the difference of them and show how they are used.
-This will cover some Tensorflow karas batch norm layer and its backend CUDNN bactch norm APIs.
+computation: (1) statistics computation to get mean and variance and (2) normalization with scale and shift, though each step requires different shape/axis for different normalization types.
+Among them, the batch normalization might be the most special one, where the statistics computation is performed across batches.
+More importantly, it works differently during training and inference.
+While working on its backend optimization, I frequently encountered various concepts describing mean and variance: moving mean, batch mean, estimated mean, and even saved mean to name a few.
+Therefore, this post will look into the differences of these terms and show you how they are used in deep learning framework, Tensorflow Keras Layers, and deep learning library, CUDNN Batch Norm APIs.

 ## Typical Batch Norm
-In the typical batch norm, the moments will be first called to calculate the _*batch mean/variance*_ (or _*corrent mean/variance*_, _*new mean/variance*_, etc.) it is only reflect the current input x's statistics.
-As shown in Figure 1, the m' and v' are them.
-Then, they are fed into update op to update the _*moving mean/variance*_ (or _*running mean/variance*_).
-Update Op's formula is like `moving_xxx = moving_xxx *
-momentum + batch_mean * (1 - momentum)`.
-Momentum is a hyperparam.
-It worth to
-mention in cudnn we use `expoentialaverge_factor` which is simply `1-momentum`.
-So the formula like `moving_xx=moving_xx(1-factor)+batch_mean(factor)`.
-The normalization Op, however, will still use the batch_mean/variance m' and v' to do the computation.
+In a typical batch norm, the "Moments" op will be first called to compute the statistics of the input `x`, i.e. the _*batch mean/variance*_ (or _*current mean/variance*_, _*new mean/variance*_, etc.).
+It only reflects the local information of `x`.
+As shown in Figure 1, we use `m'` and `v'` to represent them.
+After statistics computation, they are fed into the "Update" op to obtain the new _*moving mean/variance*_ (or _*running mean/variance*_).
+The formula used here is `moving_*** = moving_*** ⋅ momentum + batch_*** ⋅ (1 - momentum)` where the momentum is a hyperparameter.
+(Instead, CUDNN uses a so called exponential average `factor` and thus its updating formula becomes `moving_*** = moving_*** ⋅(1 - factor) + batch_*** ⋅factor`.)
+In the second step for normalization, the "Normalize" op will use the batch mean/variance `m'` and `v'` as well as the scale (gamma) and offset (beta).

 <p align=center> Figure 1.
 Typical batch norm in Tensorflow Keras</p>
 ![Typical Batch Norm](/assets/posts_images/bn_orig.png)

-Here I devise an example to minic a one-step training and check how the moving mean/var are changed.
-We use a single bn layer model and ignore the offset/scale update.
-It worth to note that the moving mean/var are non-trainable variable of the layer which will be accumulate during training and will use used in inference.
+The following script shows an example to mimic one training step of a single batch norm layer.
+Tensorflow Keras API allows us to peek the moving mean/variance but not the batch mean/variance.
+For illustrative purposes, I inserts some print()s to the Keras python functions to get the batch mean/variance.
+Note, the moving mean/variance are not trainable variables so that they cannot be updated during the backpropagation.
+For this reason, we skip the backward pass in the training step.

 ```python
 bn = tf.keras.layers.BatchNormalization(momentum=0.5,
     beta_initializer='zeros', gamma_initializer='ones',